tommyettinger/axhash/README.md

 BSD 2-Clause license.
 If a legal body rules that makes this algorithm also licensed under the BSD 2-Clause license, that won't be a problem because CC0 allows freely relicensing code, and BSD 2-Clause is similarly lenient (it also allows usage in commercial closed-source apps).

+## Help
+I am not a terribly skilled C programmer!
+I do most of my work in Java, and the entire goal I had in creating axhash was to have a good algorithm I could port to Java without needing any hardware-sensitive instructions like those for AES or carryless multiplication.
+I would really like to be able to at least explain, or preferably address, the performance loss that seems to be present in SMHasher v2.
+The v3 test makes heavy use of the predefined, rather elegant C++ solutions for the patchwork of functions to retrieve a unsigned integer from a buffer, or to bitwise-rotate a word.
+These may perform much better than the jury-rigged bitwise-rotation function here, or even the fairly-standard get-from-buffer functions.
+It could be a cmake issue, where the compiler for v2 can't use all the same features that v3 can.

+**If anyone wants to discuss performance here, please post an issue!** Or submit a pull request if you're really confident it will work.
+Even what might seem like basic tips are probably new to me, when it comes to C and C++.
+I would love to get axhash even faster, especially gaining speed reliably in both C and C++!

 ## Snark